 AMY WAIS, DTCM

 Amy Wais graduated first in class as a Doctor of Traditional Chinese Medicine in 2007 from the Academy of Classical Oriental Sciences in Nelson, BC Canada.
 This 5 year program consisted of 4005 hours of education including over 1400 hours of clinical practice and a clinical practicum placement.
 She is certified as a Diplomate of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) including certification in Clean Needle Technique.
 Amy was formerly registered as a Practitioner of Traditional Chinese Medicine in British Columbia, Canada and is currently a licensed Acupuncturist in the state of Colorado.
-Amy’s training includes adjunctive therapies such as moxibustion, tui na massage, acupressure, cupping, auriculotherapy, and dietary and lifestyle recommendations.
+Amy specializes in orthopedic acupuncture, and her training includes adjunctive therapies such as acupoint injection therapy, electro-acupuncture, cupping, moxibustion, auriculotherapy, and dietary recommendations.

 She has been living in Crested Butte, CO since 2008 where she revels in mountain life, snowboarding, dirt biking and mountain biking with her daughter, Lola.

 Acupuncture is a key component of Traditional Chinese Medicine.
 It involves the insertion of very thin needles through your skin at strategic points on your body to achieve therapeutic effects.
 Acupuncture is commonly used to treat pain, injury recovery, insomnia, respiratory problems, gynecological problems, and much more.